QuantEcon/book-networks-public/_sources/ch_production.md

 ### Hub-based Katz centrality of across 15 US industrial sectors

-Here we plot the hub-based Katz centrality of the backward linkage coefficient matrix.
+Next we plot the hub-based Katz centrality of the backward linkage coefficient matrix.

 ```{code-cell}
 kcentral = qbn_io.katz_centrality(A)